Alexander-Schiendorfer/Alexander-Schiendorfer.github.io/_posts/2020-02-16-automatic-differentiation.md

 As an exercise, try to implement the `Add` operation for simple addition.
 You can imagine building up an extensible autodiff framework with functions as building blocks that come with their own logic to differentiate -- that's precisely what deep learning frameworks do (among other cool things such as GPU-support, distributed execution, and pre-defined higher-level abstractions such as "layers" for neural nets)!

 # But why don't TensorFlow or PyTorch look so complicated?
 Admittedly, the way we wrote down reverse-mode autodiff with a gradient tape looks very tedious and unintuitive.
-You have all these objects for calculations and have to chain them together the right way instead of writing arithmetic expressions such as:
+You have all these objects for calculations and have to chain them together in the right way instead of writing arithmetic expressions such as:

 ```python
 o = ( (x*y) * (y * z) )**2